Bio-Identical Estrogens and Progesterone

 Provera® does not have the general cancer preventive effects of real Progesterone.
 Many doctors mistakenly refer to Provera® as Progesterone.
 But, don’t you be fooled!

 The huge Women’s Health Initiative (WHI) study which commenced in 1991, and still has components continuing as of 2016, studied 3 groups of post-menopausal women: Those not taking any hormone product, those taking Premarin® alone, and those taking a combination of horse estrogens and Provera®.

 The addition of Provera® to Estradiol therapy increases the rate of breast cancer.
 The use of natural Progesterone in combination with Estradiol decreases the risk of breast cancer!

-Amazingly, in the WHI, the most complex, extensive, and expensive publically funded study of female hormones in the U.S. to date, there was no study of real Progesterone, only the entirely synthetic Provera®!
+Amazingly, in the WHI, the most complex, extensive, and expensive publicly funded study of female hormones in the U.S. to date, there was no study of real Progesterone, only the entirely synthetic Provera®!

 Progesterone is a “feel good” hormone according the vast majority of patients using it.
 It aids the growth of bone and protects the heart.
 Most importantly, although totally ignored in the WHI, Progesterone’s cancer preventive effects are proven in other scientific studies.

 Bi-Estrogen, meaning a combination of 2 estrogens, usually in a combination of 80% Estriol & 20% Estradiol, is usually used as a sublingual rapid dissolve tablet taken in the morning.
 Some women feel better using Bi-Est twice daily, thus using a lower single dose to maintain more even blood levels.
 The dose varies from person to person and usually can be lowered with distance from the time of menopause, as menopausal symptoms, such hot flashes, subside.